How to Winterize Your Home

 - Clean out gutters and downspouts to prevent ice dams.
 If your gutters or downspouts get blocked, water can collect and freeze to form ice dams, which can then cause leaks and damage to your home.
 To prevent ice dams from forming, keep your gutters and roof clear of debris, such as leaves and bird’s nests.
 Pro tip: use a gutter scoop—this nifty tool makes it easier to remove tough debris.
 You can find one for under $4 at Home Depot.

 - Protect yourself (and guests) from slips and falls.
 Icy ground outside your front door, on your sidewalks, or on your driveway can be treacherous—and it can lead to a major insurance claim if someone slips and gets injured on your property.
-It’s a good idea to pretreat surfaces with anti-icer prior to snowfall and use a deicer, such as salt or pet-safe substances, to melt any ice formations.
+It’s a good idea to pretreat surfaces with a de-icing material such as salt or pet-safe substances prior to snowfall and afterwards as well to melt any ice formations.
 Always remove snow promptly after a storm.

 - Cut back tree branches.
 Heavy snow and ice, along with strong winds during a storm, can cause tree limbs to snap.
 So, take a close look at any trees that are near your home and see if they should be trimmed.
 If a tree is dead, it should be removed.

 - Keep critters out.
 When it gets cold outside, rodents and pests search for holes and crevasses to stay warm.
 Don’t want these uninvited house guests?
 Inspect your home’s exterior for any openings that animals could potentially use to enter your house.

 - Have your chimney inspected.
 To reduce the risk of fires, make sure that your chimney is in tip-top shape.
 A professional chimney inspection costs an average of about $360 to $400.
 Use a Chimney Safety Institute of America-certified chimney sweep.